tradecloud/tradecloud-sdk-dotnet/api-connector/SendOrder/README.md

 This example sends an order to Tradecloud using the API Connector

+## Prerequisites

+A Tradecloud user with `buyer` and `integration` roles

 ## Configure

 In the source code:
+- amend authenticationUrl if necessary
-- username on Tradecloud
+- fill in username on Tradecloud
-- password on Tradecloud
+- fill in password on Tradecloud
+- amend sendOrderUrl in necessary
-- order
+- amend order/lines fields

 ## Run